Coca-Cola Bottling Company of Cape Cod: History

 The company was founded in 1939 by Musch Kayajan.
-He left the family's successful Nemasket Spring Water Company in Middleboro to open his own franchise of Coca-Cola in Sagamore, next to the present Cape Cod Factory Outlet Mall.
+He left the family's successful Nemasket Spring Water Company in Middleboro to open his own franchise of Coca-Cola in Sagamore, next to the former Cape Cod Factory Outlet Mall.
 In 1965, Musch died and his son John continued operating the business with his mother Amelia, who died in 1984.
 That same year, on May 16, a new 80,000 sqft plant operated at the present location.

 Between 1989 and 1991, the company did not bottle due to issues with the treatment of wastewater at the site.
 In 1991, bottling resumed as an agreement was reached with an outside company to transport the water treat it off the site.
 The business continued bottling until 1997 when it no longer became economically viable to bottle at the plant.
 As a result, the company began to purchase soda and drinks from Coca-Cola Bottling Company of Northern New England.
 Today, it acts as a distribution warehouse and sales marketing center.

 In 2008, the company hosted a trade show which helped to exhibit products that the company was selling.